 But here I am.
 I don’t know where my career will take me, but I suspect I may end up doing something I never could have imagined.
 That’s certainly true of this internship.

 I’m enjoying getting to know everyone at the Foundation.
-The initial plan was that my internship would include working with Matt Stowell, the Foundation’s controller; Ann Naithani in HR; and Karen Appelbaum, the operations director.
+The initial plan was that my internship would include working with Matt Stowell, the Foundation’s controller; Alli Naithani in HR; and Karen Appelbaum, the operations director.
 But given my interest in DEI work, I’m also getting to spend the summer working with DEI Manager Margie Jo Eun Joo Andreason.

 JOURNAL ENTRY, 05/22/19

 The board retreat was last week in Seattle, and it was awesome!
-I’m thinking that it would be good to talk to Ann about maybe writing a formal piece on my experience on the retreat and what I learned.
+I’m thinking that it would be good to talk to Alli about maybe writing a formal piece on my experience on the retreat and what I learned.
 I’m finally starting on some of my summer work here at NWAF.
 I am really excited to see where all this awesome work takes me.

 I’m not sure yet what all I’ll take away from this internship experience when it ends in May 2020.
 I hope I’ll at least have a better understanding of how I, as an individual, can take action to make the world a more equitable place for all people.
 Seeing how the Foundation pursues its mission through grantmaking and advocacy for its priority communities will equip me with the knowledge and vocabulary to understand social change in more formal, institutionalized ways.
 It will also, I believe, instill a new level of confidence in my capacity to discover and explore new skills.